sacha-renault/gravity-simulation/README.md

 ## Controls
 - Click and drag to move camera (when cursor acceleration is off)
 - Mouse wheel: zoom and unzoom
+- Numpad + or -, change time factor